Password policy – Best practices

 Our recommendations for staff and teachers

-- Consider the use of two-factor authentication for teaching and administrative staff accounts
+- Consider using two-factor authentication for teaching and administrative staff accounts.

-Tip: Encourage the use of password managers at your school/kura which will help keep passwords long, secure and unique.
+Tip: Encourage the use of password managers at your school or kura which will help keep passwords long, secure and unique.

 - Only allow admins to reset passwords, rather than allowing non-admin accounts to reset their own passwords.

 - Do not allow admins to reset their own passwords – best practice is to have two or three admins who are able to reset passwords for accounts other than their own.

 Require users to set a screen lock or password on managed mobile devices.